Authentication Methods

 - Enterprise ID, AgentId, Secret: Basic information of Enterprise WeChat, which can be obtained by referring to the Enterprise WeChat Configuration for Custom Apps section.

 - Login Method: This is the default login method configuration, which takes effect when the URL does not specify a method.
-OAuth enables app-based seamless login, while QR code login is achieved by scanning a QR code.
+OAuth is app-based seamless login, while QR code login is achieved by scanning a QR code.

 - Scope: